Aliases for TICAM1 Gene

 Previous GeneCards Identifiers for TICAM1 Gene

 This gene encodes an adaptor protein containing a Toll/interleukin-1 receptor (TIR) homology domain, which is an intracellular signaling domain that mediates protein-protein interactions between the Toll-like receptors (TLRs) and signal-transduction components.
 This protein is involved in native immunity against invading pathogens.
 It specifically interacts with toll-like receptor 3, but not with other TLRs, and this association mediates dsRNA induction of interferon-beta through activation of nuclear factor kappa-B, during an antiviral immune response.
 Mutations in this gene are associated with encephalopathy, acute, infection-induced. [provided by RefSeq, Jan 2012]

 GeneCards Summary for TICAM1 Gene

 TICAM1 (Toll Like Receptor Adaptor Molecule 1) is a Protein Coding gene.
-Diseases associated with TICAM1 include herpes simplex encephalitic 6 and herpes simplex encephalitis.
+Diseases associated with TICAM1 include Herpes Simplex Encephalitic 6 and Herpes Simplex Encephalitis.
 Among its related pathways are MyD88 cascade initiated on plasma membrane and Diseases associated with the TLR signaling cascade.
 GO annotations related to this gene include protein kinase binding and signal transducer activity.

 UniProtKB/Swiss-Prot Summary for TICAM1 Gene

 Involved in innate immunity against invading pathogens.
 Adapter used by TLR3 and TLR4 (through TICAM2) to mediate NF-kappa-B and interferon-regulatory factor (IRF) activation, and to induce apoptosis (PubMed:12471095, PubMed:12539043, PubMed:14739303, PubMed:28747347).
 Ligand binding to these receptors results in TRIF recruitment through its TIR domain (PubMed:12471095, PubMed:12539043, PubMed:14739303).
 Distinct protein-interaction motifs allow recruitment of the effector proteins TBK1, TRAF6 and RIPK1, which in turn, lead to the activation of transcription factors IRF3 and IRF7, NF-kappa-B and FADD respectively (PubMed:12471095, PubMed:12539043, PubMed:14739303).
 Phosphorylation by TBK1 on the pLxIS motif leads to recruitment and subsequent activation of the transcription factor IRF3 to induce expression of type I interferon and exert a potent immunity against invading pathogens (PubMed:25636800).
 Component of a multi-helicase-TICAM1 complex that acts as a cytoplasmic sensor of viral double-stranded RNA (dsRNA) and plays a role in the activation of a cascade of antiviral responses including the induction of proinflammatory cytokines (By similarity).